Short Summary: David Nevue is a self-taught pianist who resides

 The Tower, written as a soundtrack for one of his short stories.
 In

-the years since, he has released twelve other albums including his most recent,
+the years since, he has released thirteen other albums including his most recent,

 release, Overcome, won the title "Best Instrumental Piano

 Album of 2005" at the Lifestyle Music Awards.
 Today, David promotes his

 music almost exclusively via the Internet.
 He is the program director for

 Whisperings: Solo Piano Radio, a hugely popular

 Internet radio broadcast.
 He is also the author of the book How to

 Promote Your Music Successfully on the Internet.
 David tours five or